RaphaelIT7/gmod-holylib/README.md

 Sends the given VoiceData to the given player.
 It won't do any processing, it will just send it as it is.

+#### voicechat.BroadcastVoiceData(VoiceData data, table plys = nil)
+Same as `voicechat.SendVoiceData` but broadcasts it to all players.
+If given a table it will only send it to thoes players.

 #### voicechat.ProcessVoiceData(Player ply, VoiceData data)
 Let's the server process the VoiceData like it was received from the client.
 This can be a bit performance intense.